Veritas1000/forgesteel-warehouse/README.md

 - There, expand the 'Forge Steel Warehouse' section, and turn on `Connect with Forge Steel Warehouse'.

-- Enter the hostname and port for your warehouse instance (if running locally with the provided compose template, it will be `http://localhost:5000`)
+- Enter the hostname and port for your warehouse instance (if running locally with the dev server or example compose file above, it will be `http://localhost:5000`)

 - Enter the API key displayed when you ran the warehouse the very first time.
 ![Forge Steel Warehouse settings](docs/images/connection_settings.png)